|

 more law schools all over India are being established on that model, including

+that curriculum and are trying to replicate it.
 Then there is of course the globalising law firm.
 With the opening up

 of what is called trade and services, slowly the law firms are starting